easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.featured_variant

 Returns the "featured" [variant]({% link docs/reference/objects/product/variant/index.md %}).
-This will be the display variant for this product, otherwise the variant with the cheapest per-person price, factoring in any promotions.
+This will be the display variant for this product or if none has been set, the variant with the cheapest per-person price, factoring in any promotions.

 # product.gallery